 Have you ever wondered how CNC machines work?
 CNC machining is among the most important industrial processes.
-Its machining methods create complex and sophisticated machines such as routers, lifts and tables that are used in a wide range of industries.
+Its machining methods create complex and sophisticated machines such as cnc routers, router lifts and router tables that are used in a wide range of industries.
 These procedures, on the other hand, would’ve been hard to carry out without the equipment that powers these.
 Hence, it’s called the art of CNC programming.
 These CNC machines work due to CNC programming that has g-code and m-code for different purposes.
 While all these CNC codes are commonly used together within machine tools, these are very distinct from one another.

 What are the distinctions?
 What functions do these codes govern on CNC machines?
 What is CNC programming, exactly?
 Read this article until the conclusion to find out the answers to these and other questions.
 What functions do these codes govern on CNC machines and their differences?